 The smug and the arrogant ones.
-There’s the guy who says in his video he chucked his job because he hated all the people there.
-Now he makes millions by doing a few hours work a week.
+There’s the guy who says he chucked his job because he hated all the people there.
+Now he makes millions by working a few hours a week.

-And another who seems to constantly paste pictures of himself drinking beer in a beer garden with all his mates.
-Yeh, like we’re going to really believe someone who spends most of his time at the pub.
+And another who seems to constantly paste pictures of himself drinking beer with all his mates.
+All 3 of them.
+Yeah, like we’re going to believe someone who spends most of his time at the pub.

-And not being ageist, but urgh, the ones who look like they just graduated last year?
+And urgh, the ones who look like they just graduated last year?
 And suddenly they can tell you how to run your whole life and business.

 Um, life experience, hello?

-We know “leads” is a common terms used by salespeople.
+We know “leads” is a common term used by salespeople.
 But, for us, “leads” always feels a bit disrespectful to customers.

-Like they’re part of some herd of sheep, just waiting for you to herd them down to the next part of the sales funnel.
+Like they’re some herd of sheep, just waiting for you to guide them down your sales funnel.

 Urgh, the ones who talk up the “agency experience”.